Causes of Bullying, Bullying Behavior in Bullying Child

 Are parents to blame for creating a bullying child and planting seeds of bullying behaviors?
-Read about causes of bullying.
+Learn about the causes of bullying.

 A parent writes: It seems to me that kids are bullying and taunting more these days than I remember when I was young.
 Why is that?
 Is there something that parents are overlooking that is planting the seeds for this widespread problem?